Jump to Your Month:

 Amethyst is crystalline quartz in colors ranging from pale lilac to deep reddish purple.
-With a relatively high hardness of 7, the February birthstone is a fine facetable jewelry gem for all purposes.
-Lower grades of material can be cabbed, carved, and made into a great variety of beads and other ornamental objects.
+It has a relatively high hardness of 7, which means it’s very scratch resistant.
+The February birthstone makes a fine gem for any kind of jewelry.

 Color: Pale lilac to deep reddish purple.
 May have color zoning.

 March – Aquamarine

 Named after the color of seawater, aquamarine is the blue to blue-green member of the beryl family.
 Readily available and moderately priced, the March birthstone makes an excellent jewelry stone.

 Color: Blue to blue-green.

 Major Sources: Brazil, Madagascar, the United States, Australia, India, Namibia, and Nigeria

 April – Diamond

 Diamond is the most popular ring stone choice in the world.
 These gems are prized for their classic beauty and clarity, and diamond jewelry has become a status symbol.

 Color: Colorless, gray, shades of yellow, brown, pink, green, orange, lavender, blue, black; rarely red.